NetCDF

 How to access remote NetCDF data using

-This notebook shares many similarities with the Multi-File Datasets with Kerchunk.
+This notebook shares many similarities with the multi-file virtual datasets with VirtualiZarr notebook.
 If you are confused on the function of a block of code, please refer there for a more detailed breakdown of what each line is doing.

 Prerequisites